GA-repos/HTML-and-CSS/readme.md

 - Targeting class ==> *More specific*
 - Targeting id ==> *Most specific*

+CSS can also overwrite itself.
+For example, if you have two rules that have the same precedence (like two classes), the one that appears further down in the file will overwrite the previous one.

 ### Classes/IDs: I Do (5 min / 2:15)

 Add the following to HTML file: